IlkomUNJ/convex-hull-assignment-Henz0u/README.md

 5 = 6-12

 # Collaboration usage
-i have a collaboration with Muhammad Vlas, we had a conversation just to recheck if our algorithm gives the right amount of iteration, this explain the 3rd query i write.
+i have a collaboration with Muhammad Vlas, we had a conversation just to recheck that the expected output from both slow and fast algorithm gives the right amount of iteration, this explain the 3rd query i write.

 # Commit Rules
 Use .gitignore to stripe any binaries from the resulting build before commit.
 If you cloned directly from the template, you are safe.